minprog/app-studio/35 Android Exercises/30 Listeners/10 Content.md

 			}
 		}

 Other activities can now instantiate this class and set the listener on for example, a button or other view in your activity.
 You can declare the listener class within your activity, or make a separate `.java` file for it.
 Within the `onClick(View view)` method you can now decide what your app should do when the `View` is clicked.
+For more info on the inner class listener and the advantages it gives, you can check out [this](http://www.fredosaurus.com/notes-java/GUI/events/inner_class_listener.html) link.